domantasjurkus/scrumboard/README.md

 These are suggestions and by no means a list of things it has to do.

-Not currently on order of priority (do this later)
+Not currently in order of priority (do this later)

 ###Known Bug List
 1. Add a new note and move it to a different column than “Backlog”.
 Put cursor off note then back on again.
 Notice how the “Backlog” column suddenly lightens up as if the user’s cursor is in it?